RPA in Healthcare: Claims & Prior Auth Automation

 Frequently asked questions

 The best RPA candidates in healthcare share three characteristics: they're high volume, rule-based, and currently done by people copying data between systems.
-Top candidates include: insurance claims submission and status checking (bots submit to payer portals, check status, and flag rejections), prior authorisation requests (bots complete payer-specific forms using patient and clinical data), EHR data entry from intake forms or referral documents, patient scheduling and reminder workflows, pharmacy benefit verification, and compliance and regulatory reporting that requires data aggregated from multiple systems.
+Top candidates include: insurance claims submission and status checking (bots submit to payer portals, check status, and flag rejections), prior authorization requests (bots complete payer-specific forms using patient and clinical data), EHR data entry from intake forms or referral documents, patient scheduling and reminder workflows, pharmacy benefit verification, and compliance and regulatory reporting that requires data aggregated from multiple systems.

 Healthcare RPA must be implemented with HIPAA compliance as a design requirement, not an afterthought.
 We build RPA systems with access controls that limit data exposure to only what each bot requires, encrypted credential management (no hardcoded passwords), full audit logs of every action a bot takes including what data it accessed and modified, and secure data handling in line with your existing HIPAA policies.
-The RPA system inherits the compliance posture of the systems it accesses -- we document the data flows and help ensure the implementation meets your compliance requirements.
+The RPA system inherits the compliance posture of the systems it accesses, we document the data flows and help ensure the implementation meets your compliance requirements.

-We integrate with EHR systems via three approaches depending on what your system exposes: UI automation (the bot interacts with the EHR interface as a user would -- useful when no API exists), API integration (where the EHR exposes a FHIR or HL7 API, we use it directly for more reliable data access), and database integration (for on-premise EHR systems where direct database access is available and appropriate).
+We integrate with EHR systems via three approaches depending on what your system exposes: UI automation (the bot interacts with the EHR interface as a user would, useful when no API exists), API integration (where the EHR exposes a FHIR or HL7 API, we use it directly for more reliable data access), and database integration (for on-premise EHR systems where direct database access is available and appropriate).
 Common EHR systems we've worked with or around: Epic, Cerner, eClinicalWorks, NextGen, and Athenahealth.
 The integration approach is determined during scoping based on what your specific EHR version exposes.

 Work with us